Amrmohamed090/Automotive-door-locking-and-Alarm-System-Firmware/README.md

 ## Features

-- **Interrupt-driven inputs:** External interrupts on GPIOA0 and GPIOB1 capture handle and door lock button presses so state transitions occur immediately without polling.【F:all_files/src/main.c】【F:all_files/EXTI/EXTI.c】
+- **Interrupt-driven inputs:** External interrupts on GPIOA0 and GPIOB1 capture handle and door lock button presses so state transitions occur immediately without polling.
-- **Stateful lock management:** The main loop tracks door and handle states to prevent invalid transitions (e.g., locking the handle while the door is open) and sequences LED patterns to mirror each action.【F:all_files/src/main.c】
+- **Stateful lock management:** The main loop tracks door and handle states to prevent invalid transitions (e.g., locking the handle while the door is open) and sequences LED patterns to mirror each action.
-- **Timer-backed lighting effects:** A single general-purpose timer (TIM2) provides elapsed time for hazard flashing, ambient lighting duration, and anti-theft delays, simplifying timing logic across the application.【F:all_files/GPT/Gpt.c】【F:all_files/src/main.c】
+- **Timer-backed lighting effects:** A single general-purpose timer (TIM2) provides elapsed time for hazard flashing, ambient lighting duration, and anti-theft delays, simplifying timing logic across the application.

 ## Repository layout